gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

 1. CIDOC-CRM (http://www.cidoc-crm.org), an ISO-blessed standard for cultural heritage documentation, and
 2. W3C PROV (http://www.w3.org/TR/prov-overview/), a web standard that derives from requirements to capture information about the creation of digital artifacts.

 With their different backgrounds, CIDOC CRM and W3C PROV cover a lot of common ground, but extend that ground in different directions.
 CIDOC CRM provides a rich and extensible framework for capturing quite subtle details about artifacts, events, people and other aspects of cultural heritage.
 By comparison, PROV provides a basic set of concepts that are designed to be combined with other metadata standards to capture information about how an artifact was produced.
-A key difference is that the W3C PROV information is intended to represent a definitive set of observations about how an artifact came to exist, usable directly as supporting evidence for some claim, where culural heritage provenance may be a matter of opinion and legitimately exist in contradictory versions.
+A key difference is that the W3C PROV information is intended to represent a definitive set of observations about how an artifact came to exist, usable directly as supporting evidence for some claim, where culural heritage provenance may be a matter of opinion and may legitimately exist in contradictory versions.

 On a cursory examination of the use-cases, it appears to me that: